Beginner’s Course for 2026

 Course Cost:

-Participants on the six-session core of the course will have branch membership as a Friend, newsletters and monthly meetings in the apiary, for the beekeeping season which ends 30th September 2025, included in the fee.
-A non-returnable deposit of £10.00 will be required, to be paid at least 14 days before the date of the taster session.
-The balance/full fee, for each part of the course, is required at the latest by the day before that part of the course commences.
+Participants on the six-session core of the course will also have branch membership as a Friend, newsletters and monthly meetings in the apiary, for the beekeeping season which ends 30th September 2026, included in the fee.
+The individual fees for the taster (£20.00) and for the six-week block (£130.00) will be required at the latest by the day before that part of the course commences.

 Requirements:

 Anyone interested in the course should contact Julie Coleman in the first instance (see email link below).
-A deposit of £10.00 is required, to be paid at least 14 days before the start of the course.
+Details of how to pay will be sent by Julie to those who have places for the taster session.

 Email: contact Julie